 Every year, the federal government awards about $100 billion in the form of grants, low interest loans and work-study funds to help millions of students pay for college, according to the U.S. Department of Education, which uses the Free Application for Federal Student Aid (FAFSA) to determine students’ eligibility for federal financial aid.

 In order to apply for federal student aid, you need to complete this application, but the form is helpful for non-federal student aid too.
 Many state governments, colleges and private universities use FAFSA to award their own aid and to determine merit-based scholarships.

 The EFC is the amount the government believes your family can afford for college, based on the data you provide on the FAFSA.
 It is used to determine whether a student qualifies for federal and state grants, federally subsidized student work-study programs and loans.
 It’s also a main factor colleges use to determine the size of the aid package they extend to a given student.

 Income has the biggest impact on a needs-based financial aid award but there are other factors that go into this calculation.
-Financial aid administrators do not assess the family home, retirement accounts, life insurance policies or annuities.
+Financial aid administrators do not assess the value of a family home, retirement accounts, life insurance policies or annuities.

 You may want to shift income or spend assets strategically the year before applying.
 For example, consider paying down the mortgage on your primary home and purchasing personal items (computer or dorm supplies) that your student will need, since these assets aren’t considered in the expected family contribution.

 If your family needs all your liquid financial assets for college costs, you should consider moving funds from a student account to a 529 plan or one held in the parent’s name, to reduce exposure.

 The types of financial aid include loans, grants, work-study programs and more.
 Federal student loans offer fixed interest rates and income-based repayment plans, which are not typically offered with private loans.
 All loans need to be paid back with interest.